 - The Enterprise-Ozark Community College Foundation was established in 1982 to support the mission, programs, and services of Enterprise-Ozark Community College.
 It is an accredited institution which accepts First-Time College Students, Transfer Students, Transient Students, and International Students.
 High School Students may also enroll in the Dual Enrollment/Dual Credit Program.

-- The teacher population of 101 teachers has declined by 24% over five years.
+- The teacher population of 101 teachers has stayed relatively flat over five years.

 |Enterprise State Community College||(AL) Community College Avg.|